Lithuania

 The dividends are also exempt from WHT if the recipient company has held not less than 10% of the voting shares in the distributing company for at least a 12-month period without interruption and the profit of a distributing entity is subject to CIT or similar tax.
 This participation exemption satisfies the requirements of the EC Parent-Subsidiary Directive.
 The exemption also applies to dividends paid by non-EU foreign companies, except those registered or organised in blacklisted territories.

-According to the changed provisions of the CIT Law, the payments received by a foreign entity for the activities of the members of the supervisory board in Lithuania are recognised as income of the foreign company in Lithuania, regardless of the frequency of such payments and whether they are paid as tantiemes or as other types of payments.
+According to the changed provisions of the Law on CIT, the payments received by a foreign entity for the activities of the members of the supervisory board in Lithuania are recognised as income of the foreign company in Lithuania, regardless of the frequency of such payments and whether they are paid as tantiemes or as other types of payments.
 These payments are subject to 15% (16% from 1 January 2025) WHT, which should be withheld by the paying company in Lithuania.
 The tax is applicable only if the member of the supervisory board is a foreign company (not an individual).

 Tax treaties